What is abortion?

 - Some abortion centers refuse to perform abortions on young women or ask them to bring their parents to the clinic.
 This forces many women to turn to secretive and unsafe abortions.

-- Most of the abortions are during the first trimester while others happening in second trimester are due to sex selection.
+- Most of the abortions are during the first trimester while others happening in the second trimester are due to sex selection.

 - Unavailability of trained practitioners in the remote locations of India along with poor knowledge about abortion in women contributes to abortion-related death.

-“Approximately, 6 million pregnancies are terminated every year in India and 13 women in India die due to unsafe abortion everyday which contributes to 8% of yearly deaths.”
+“Approximately, 6 million pregnancies are terminated every year in India and 13 women in India die due to unsafe abortion every day which contributes to 8% of yearly deaths.”

 Common reasons why women choose abortion